11 Core Relationship Values Every Couple Must Have

 No relationship is smooth sailing all the time.
 What makes a successful one is how you deal when you face a storm.

-Do you turn on each other, or you continue to show love, support, and respect for one another?
+Do you turn on each other, or do you continue to show love, support, and respect for one another?

 It will come as no surprise that the study shows conflict management as significantly associated with partner attraction to one another and relationship satisfaction.